Miklah1/First_web_application/README.md

 3/5:
 Use of forms, links, and media.

 Tehty. esim.
-Treeniohjelmat -sivun kyselylomake
+Treeniohjelmat -sivun kyselylomake.
+(Treeniohjelmat ehdin tehdä vain tavoitetteelle "Lihasmassan kasvattaminen").

 4/5:
 Tables are effectively used.